 “It’s important not to treat Quora as a sales platform,” wrote Cara Tarbaj, content marketer at Wishpond.
 “Linking to blog posts in your answers will get traffic to your site and prove your business as a thought leader in your industry.
 Make sure your blog post can answer a question your target market might have.
 This is a lot less salesy and provides more value than just a link to your product or service page.”

 Customer Acquisition Tactic 4: Build Relationships with Influencers

 Another low-cost, high-ROI customer acquisition strategy is to engage with bloggers, social media influencers, and opinion leaders so that they can talk about your product or service in front of their audience.

 Once you have built a strong relationship with these people, then you can begin to develop and execute your influencer campaign.

-For example, if you’re marketing a restaurant, you can reach out to foodies on Instagram who have a growing community of fans and followers.
+For example, if you’re marketing a restaurant, you can reach out to popular food personalities on Instagram who have a growing community of fans and followers.
 You can invite them to dinner, send them samples of menu items, give them custom discount links or codes that they can share, ask them to create sponsored posts, or even take over your Instagram account for a day.

-By building relationships with influencers, you can turn them into brand ambassadors and, through their own communities, expand your audience reach and attract more potential new customers.
+By building relationships with influencers, you can turn them into brand ambassadors and, through their own communities, expand your audience reach and attract new customers.

-This incentivizes your happiest customers to refer their friends and family.
+This incentivizes your business’s biggest supporters to refer their friends and family to you.
 Just like with influencer campaigns, you can create personalized discount links or codes for your customers to share with their own networks.

 Remember: when you make customers happy, they will want to share their experience with their friends and family.
-A customer referral program is a great way to leverage that and really empower your promoters to introduce and advocate your business to others.
+A customer referral program is great leverage and empowers your promoters to introduce and advocate your business to others.